kasbah/gitbuilding-example/Output/sandwich.md

 * 1 x  [Tupperware tub]
 * 2 x  [slices of bread]
+* 1 x  [serrated knife]
 * A knob of [butter]
 * Quite a bit [Piccalilli]

 ## Method:

-Slice the ham from the previous step.
+Slice the ham from the previous step with a [serrated knife].

-Cut two [slices of bread], and cover them with a knob of [butter].
+Cut two [slices of bread] with a [serrated knife], and cover them with a knob of [butter].

 Put the sliced ham on one of the slices of buttered bread.

 Cover the ham in a liberal coating of [Piccalilli].

-Put the sandwhich into the [Tupperware tub]
+Put the sandwich into the [Tupperware tub]